Month 11, Day 28, Saturday 4:55 a.m.

 Her arrested momentum tore her free of Dryden’s grip and sent her tumbling straight into the ground.
 She instinctively caught herself with her hands, but had forgotten the pane of glass still stuck to her left palm.
 It shattered against the cobblestone, sharp shards of glass biting into the flesh of her palm.

 Dryden stumbled, turned, and reached for her again, grabbing her by her arms and heaving.

 Her back popped in staccato as the bubbles between her spine were released, and she felt like her ankles might break, but she slipped free from the grasping tentacles and scrambled to her feet again without issue.
-Cradling her sliced palm to her chest, she followed Dryden as they raced into the night.
+Cradling her sliced palm to her chest and her Conduit in her other fist, she followed Dryden as they raced into the night.

 Want to get an email with links as soon as a new website chapter comes out, and/or get monthly Inner Circle news about my writing?
 Sign up here: https://landing.mailerlite.com/webforms/landing/q4b8d8